AlexProgrammerDE/balena-minecraft-server/README.md

 * Pocketmine-MP (Vanilla Pocket Edition): https://pmmp.readthedocs.io/en/rtfd/installation.html
 * Bedrock from Microsoft (Vanilla Bedrock Edition): https://www.minecraft.net/de-de/download/server/bedrock/

-Not satisfied:expressionless:?
-There are many tutorials, just google it.
-If you need help can you ask in an issue, but first google it. balenaServer uses Paper.
-It is a efficient and powerfull server.
+Note: Balena Minecraft Server uses Paper.
+It is an efficient and powerful server.
 It is compatible with spigot and bukkit plugins.

+I encourage you to take your server build even further!
+There are many tutorials out there on server customization-- this article only touches on a few ideas.
+If you need help, please reach out by submitting an [issue on GitHub](https://github.com/AlexProgrammerDE/balena-minecraft-server/issues).

 ## Play worldwide (optional) :earth_americas:

-You are maybe asking yourself how this works.
-Here is a little explanation:
+Once you’ve perfected the setup of your server on your local network, you might be interested in unveiling your server to the rest of the world!
+Here’s how you can enable remote access and allow players to connect via the Internet.

 ![NO-IP Picture](images/NO-IP.png)